Ruchita1003/Mining-Astro-Signals-using-Spark/README.md

 A pdf of the code and its corresponding output can be found [here!](https://github.com/Ruchita1003/Mining-Astro-Signals-using-Spark/blob/main/Mining_Astro_Signals_using_Spark.pdf).

 ### A peek into the data
-The data on Bridges-2 consisted of a series of signals stores as:
+The data on Bridges-2 consisted of a series of signals stores as:<br>
     ascension (degrees),  declination (degrees),  time (seconds),  frequency (MHz)

 Ascension and Declination denote the location of the astronomical object.
 Time refers to the time in seconds recorded after a point in time t.
 Frequency is the radiofrequency of the signals emitted by the astronomical objects.